Luis Fernandez (footballer, born 2001)

-Luis Theo Fernandez (born 28 September 2001) is an English professional footballer who plays as a centre-back for club Eastleigh.
+Luis Theo Fernandez (born 28 September 2001) is an English professional footballer who plays as a centre-back for club Hampton & Richmond Borough.

 A product of the Stevenage academy, Fernandez made his first-team debut for the club at the age of 17.
 He spent two spells on loan at Oxford City during the 2020–21 season before joining King's Lynn Town on loan for the following season.
 After leaving Stevenage in May 2022, he signed for Hampton & Richmond Borough, where he made 73 appearances and scored eight goals over two seasons.
-Fernandez joined Eastleigh for an undisclosed fee in May 2024.
+Fernandez joined Eastleigh for an undisclosed fee in May 2024, making 57 appearances, before returning to Hampton & Richmond in February 2026.

 Career

 Stevenage

 Fernandez joined Stevenage at the age of 13, progressing through the club's youth academy.
 Following Ben Wilmot's promotion to the Stevenage first team, Fernandez, then a regular in the under-16 team, was selected to play at centre-back in an FA Youth Cup tie against Middlesbrough's under-18 team, featuring for the full 90 minutes in a 2–1 defeat.
 Academy coach Stephen Payne stated that Fernandez's late inclusion and composure under pressure would serve him well in his professional career.

 Aged 17 and in his second year as a scholar, Fernandez made his senior debut in Stevenage's 2–1 EFL Cup defeat to Southend United on 13 August 2019, earning praise from manager Dino Maamria for what he described as "a Man of the Match performance".
 He signed his first professional contract on 28 August 2019 and went on to make eight senior appearances during the 2019–20 season.